Skip to main content

 Set up 1x1s

-Once assigned, the manager and direct report will both see the 1x1 agenda appear on their homepage and can begin to collaboratively build out the agenda for their next 1x1.
-Follow the same steps as above from the Custom Agenda section
+Once assigned, the manager and direct report will both see the 1x1 agenda appear on their homepage and can begin to collaboratively build out the agenda for their 1x1s

-Managers also gain access to the personal overview page of each direct report, allowing them to see a summary of the direct report's Rocks, 1x1s, Scoreboard Metrics, Action Items, and Reviews.
+Managers also gain access to the person space of each direct report, allowing them to see a summary of the direct report's Rocks, Metrics, Action Items, and Reviews.
 This makes for great page to review ahead of any 1x1 meeting

-Once you've concluded a 1x1, you'll see a historical record of all 1x1s appear from the direct report's 1x1s tab.
-Note that any agenda items that did not get checked-off will automatically carry-over into the next 1x1 agenda along with any topics that were designated as recurring
+Once you've concluded a 1x1, you'll see a historical record of every 1x1 appear from the direct report's agenda page.

 Stay Up-to-Date